augusto-queirantes/nvim/README.md

 5. Disable user system colors checkbox on terminal configuration

+6. Restart the computer

-6. Open nvim
+7. Open nvim

 `nvim .`

-7. Install Dependencies
+8. Install Dependencies

 ```
 :PackerInstall
 :PackerSync
 ```

-6. Close and open nvim

 ## Commom problems

+1. You'll need to comment or remove every import inside `plugin/init.lua` to be able to download the packages.
+After the download ends, uncomment the importes to make then available.
-1. You may face an error while dowloading dependencies in the first time, if it happens just close the neovim, open it again and run the commands
+2. You may face an error while dowloading dependencies in the first time, if it happens just close the neovim, open it again and run the commands.